rspeer/langcodes/README.md

   returns the language tag of the closest match, or None if no match is close enough.

+- Bug fix: a lot of well-formed but invalid language codes appeared to be valid, such as 'aaj' or 'en-Latnx', because the regex could match a prefix of a subtag.
+The validity regex is now required to match completely.

 - Bug fix: a language tag that is entirely private use, like 'x-private', is valid.